eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 <!-- check:none:decl from ceylon.language -->
     "The abstract supertype of all types with a well-defined notion of identity.
-Values of type `Identifiable` may be compared to determine if they are references to the same object instance."
-    shared interface Identifiable {
+Values of type `Identifiable` may be compared using the `==` operator to determine if they are references to the same object instance..." shared interface Identifiable {

         "Identity equality comparing the identity of the two